spitfirex86/Ray2Fix/README.md

 ## How to Install

+> **Important:** You need the [GOG version](https://www.gog.com/game/rayman_2_the_great_escape) of the game.
+The Uplay version is pre-patched with a different graphics fix that cannot be cleanly removed and is not compatible with Ray2Fix.

 - Download the [latest release zip](https://github.com/spitfirex86/Ray2Fix/releases/latest) and extract all files to Rayman 2 installation directory
 - Run R2FixCfg.exe and choose your preferred display resolution
 - (Optional) Configure controller input using Steam (described below)